NowrozShahriar/project_najva/README.md

 ⚠️ *Still in early development / pre-alpha.*

+-  Just made sure the UI appears perfect on mobile to desktop, and everything in between.

-This is a [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/) project with:
+This is a [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/) project with *no database*.

--  NO PAGE RELOAD — Complete LiveView
--  No Database — Only Cookies and Browser Storages

 The library used is [ProcessOne XMPP library](https://github.com/processone/xmpp) for Erlang/Elixir.

 ---

-🎯 **Current goal:**
+🎯 **Current Roadmap:**
-Just make it functional enough to *send and receive any message at all*.
+- Integrate login and display chat list.
+- Display previous clean-text chats properly.
+- Send clean-text messages.
+- Add OMEMO, to enable secure chats.
+- Implement presence.
+- Then... *let's come to this point first.*

-**First Look:**
+### **First Look:**

 ![desktop](./readme_media/screenshot_desktop_chromium.jpeg)
 ![mobile](./readme_media/screenshot_mobile_chrome.jpeg)